First Battle of Tarain: Background

-The battle
+Battle

-Sometime before 1191, Mu'izz ad-Din's army captured the Tabarhindh fort (probably present-day Bathinda), which was presumably under Chahamana control.
+Sometime before January 1191, Mu'izz ad-Din's army captured the Tabarhindah fort (probably present-day Bathinda), which was presumably under Chahamana control.
 According to Sirhindi, sometime in 1191 (Hijri year 587), Prithviraj marched against the Ghurid army with infantry, cavalry, and an elephant force.
 Mu'izz ad-Din was about to leave Tabarhindah, when he received the news of Prithviraj's approach; he then marched against Prithviraj, and the two armies met at Tarain.

 Prithviraj was accompanied by a number of feudatory rulers, whom Minhaj describes as "the whole of the Ranas of Hind".
 These rulers included Govind Rai, the ruler of Delhi.
 Sirhindi states that Govind Rai Tomar, seated on an elephant, was at the frontline, suggesting that he was the commander-in-chief of Prithviraj's army.
 Sirhindi and later chroniclers, such as Nizam al-Din and Bada'uni, describe Govind Rai as a brother of Prithviraj.
 Firishta also describes Prithviraj and Govind Rai as brothers, stating that the two men marched against the Ghurids in alliance with other Indian rulers.
 Firishta portrays Govind Rai as someone who was almost equally as powerful as Prithviraj, presumably because Govind Rai was the ruler of Delhi, which had become politically important by Firishta's time.

 The Ghurid cavalry initiated the battle by launching arrows at the enemy center.
 The Chahamana forces counter-attacked from three sides and dominated the battle, pressuring the Ghurid army into a withdrawal.

 According to Sirhindi, the Ghurid troops suffered reverses despite having fought bravely: when Mu'izz ad-Din saw this, he charged against Govind Rai.
 Minhaj states that Mu'izz ad-Din, who was riding a horse, attacked Govind Rai with a lance, hitting his mouth and breaking two of his teeth.
 Govind Rai retaliated with a javelin, severely wounding Mu'izz ad-Din's upper arm.
 According to Minhaj, Mu'izz ad-Din would have died or been captured, had a young soldier not led his horse to safety.
 After his departure from the battlefield, the Ghurid troops were disheartened and defeated.

-Mu'izz ad-Din left for Ghazni, leaving behind a garrison at Tabarhindah.
+Mu'izz ad-Din left for Ghazni, leaving behind a garrison at Tabarhindah (Bhatinda).
 Prithviraj besieged the fort, and captured it sometime before the second battle of Tarain.
 He did not pursue the Ghurid army, either not wanting to invade hostile territory or misjudging Mu'izz ad-Din's ambition.